husarion/rosbot-demo-labyrinth/README.md

 - Labyrinth!

 Make sure that you have installed:
-- Docker and Docker-Compose for Linux both on your host machine and raspberry
+- **Docker** and **docker-dompose** for Linux both on your PC and raspberry.
+You can install it from [docker](https://docs.docker.com/engine/install/ubuntu/) and [docker compose](https://docs.docker.com/compose/install/).
-- ROS2 on your host machine
+- **ROS2** on your PC (if you don't want to install it on your computer there is a possibility to use ROS2 commands from inside the container, it is described later how to do it)

 Few notes about making a labyrinth:
 - distances between walls should be at least 0.5m